Dual Geometric Graph Network (DG2N) -- Iterative network for deformable shape alignment: Experiments

-We follow the suggested setting \cite{deepfm} for these human datasets and split both datasets into training sets (80 shapes) and test sets (20 shapes).
+\paragraph{Humans datasets - FAUST and SURREAL} We follow the suggested setting \cite{deepfm} for these human datasets and split both datasets into training sets (80 shapes) and test sets (20 shapes).
 The specific shape splits are identical for all tested methods for a fair comparison.
 We test two scenarios, one in which we train and evaluate on the same dataset and one in which we test on the other dataset (e.g., training on FAUST evaluating on SURREAL).
-This experiment aims attesting the generalization power of all methods to small re-meshed datasets, as well as its ability to adapt to a different dataset at test time.
+This experiment aims attesting the generalization power of all methods to small re-meshed datasets, as well as their ability to adapt to a different dataset at test time.

-Table \ref{tb:fausursmal} stresses some of the key advantages of DG2N compared to other self-supervision methods measuring robustness, and generalization.
-In addition, using our proposed simple correlation NaiveNet we converge up to X10 faster than other methods that appear in the table; running time comparison appears in the supplementary.
-While almost all learnable methods perform reasonably well on the same-dataset benchmark, we see the tremendous margin compared to other methods when conducting the cross-dataset test; this is due to the fact we are self-supervised and shape-pair specific, thus are almost invariant to noise added to the system by changing the statistical attributes of the data.
-The fact we are self-supervised will be even more substantial in the zero-shot experiments where most of the other methods fail.